Respect/Test/README.md

 ### Reflect::on

-To get an instance of the `Respect\Test\Reflect' helper call the static `on` methoud and supply either a object or a string class name.
+To get an instance of the `Respect\Test\Reflect` helper call the static `on` methoud and supply either an object or a string as class name.

 ```php